By Lee Foster

 On Angel Island walk, bike, or tram around the island to see Camp Reynolds on the west side and the Immigration Station on the east side.

-Best Time of Year: Warm and sunny times of the year are best for both islands.
+Warm and sunny times of the year are best for both islands.
 Note that in summer (June-August), weather in the Bay Area is often cold and foggy.
-Spring and Fall usually offer clear skies, and Fall (September-October) has the warmest temperatures.
+Spring and fall usually offer clear skies, and fall (September-October) has the warmest temperatures.
 Angel Island’s concessionaire services are most vigorous April-October.
-Alcatraz can be steep and slippery in blustery winter weather.
+Be aware that Alcatraz can be steep and slippery in blustery winter weather.
 The Bay is also more pleasant to cross in calm rather than rough weather.

-Another of the classic and classy San Francisco hotels to consider would be the historic Fairmont, on Nob Hill, where the great mansions of San Francisco accumulated until the Earthquake of 1906.
-John Fair was one of these fortunate few who arranged affairs in the 19th century for his benefit.
+You might consider another classic and classy San Francisco hotel–the historic Fairmont, on Nob Hill.
+The hotel sits where the great mansions of San Francisco accumulated until the Earthquake of 1906.
 Today the Fairmont Hotel, 950 Mason St., http://www.fairmont.com/san-francisco/ carries on in upscale grandeur.

-The Hilton hotel restaurant Urban Tavern and the hotel’s 46th floor aerie known has Cityscape, arguably the most stunning elevated 360 degree view in San Francisco, offer Alcatraz prison-themed cocktails that celebrate the draconian island heritage.
+The Hilton hotel restaurant Urban Tavern is a good place to eat.
+And the hotel’s 46th floor aerie, known has Cityscape, offers stunning 360-degree views of San Francisco.
+They even offer Alcatraz prison-themed cocktails that celebrate the draconian island heritage.

 A restaurant steeped in detective literary history is John’s Grill (63 Ellis St., http://www.johnsgrill.com/).
-This landmark eatery was part of the setting for Dashiell Hammett’s famous novel, The Maltese Falcon.
+Dashiell Hammett named this landmark eatery in his famous novel, The Maltese Falcon.
 Try the fresh seafood and shellfish, such as the cioppino a la marinara, or Sam Spade’s lamb chops.